 generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional diagrams, prototypes, pattern pieces and computer-aided design

-select from and use a wider range of tools and equipment to perform practical tasks accurately
+select from and use a wide range of tools and equipment to perform practical tasks accurately

 select from and use a wider range of materials and components, including construction materials, textiles and ingredients, according to their functional properties and aesthetic qualities

-evaluate their ideas and products against their own design criteria and consider the views of others to improve their work and to build resilience
+evaluate their ideas and products against their own design criteria and consider the views of others to improve and adapt their work

 understand how key events and individuals in design and technology have helped shape the world